Pearl District, Portland, Oregon: History

 The second news story showed another map of the district with 37 numbered locations indicating special events organized by local artists and businesses for the third annual Pearl Arts Festival.
 The editor gave the following series of Pearl landmarks: (a) Victoria Frey of Quartersaw Gallery, 528 NW 12th Ave., was enthusiastic about the name, and organized the first annual Pearl Arts Festival in September 1987, six months after the initial article; like others, she had not heard the name before, (b) Sunset Magazine picked up the story in January 1988, and adopted the name in quotation marks in the title as the "Pearl District," (c) The Oregonian daily newspaper first adopted the name in September 1988, at the time of the second annual Pearl Arts Festival, following the original Pearl District article in The Rose Arts Magazine with a map and profiles of some of the same artists, (d) Investors adopted the name in promotional materials as converted warehouses turned residential, starting in 1989.

 In the 1990s, the Lovejoy Viaduct, an elevated portion of NW Lovejoy Street from the Broadway Bridge past NW 10th Avenue was demolished, opening dozens of surrounding blocks (including some brownfield sites) for development, which peaked in the 2000s.
 The viaduct was notable for the Lovejoy Columns, painted by a railroad watchman who worked below; two of them have been saved.
 The increasing density has attracted a mix of restaurants, brewpubs, shops, and art galleries.
 The movie Drugstore Cowboy (1989), by Gus Van Sant, has several scenes shot in the neighborhood.

-Covid-19 Health and Safety Response

-An employee of the Pearl District Whole Foods Market was reported to have died of COVID-19 in April 2020.
-On June 3, 2020, seven employees at the same location participated in a walk out calling for stricter safety measures.

-In August 2021, Daniel Shoemaker, owner of the Teardrop Lounge bar coordinated an effort of 15-25 local bars and restaurants including Andina (restaurant) to require diners to show proof of vaccination prior to entry.
-This followed a six-week period during the summer of 2021 in which the Oregon indoor mask mandate was temporarily lifted.
-The mandate otherwise ran from July 2020 to March 2022.
-Another Pearl District establishment requiring proof of vaccination during this time included longstanding resident theater company Portland Center Stage.

-Some retailers, such as Powell's Books, organized curbside pickup to facilitate social distancing.